 The Director has authority under 28 U.S.C. § 604(g)(4)(C) to enter into contracts containing contract financing terms for the purchase of commercial item products and services.
-Of the various types of contract financing listed in § 220.55.10(a) above, only commercial advance payment is currently authorized for judiciary usage.
+Of the various types of contract financing listed above in § 220.55.10(a), only commercial advance payment is currently authorized for judiciary usage.
 This section prescribes procedures applicable to the inclusion of commercial advance payment terms in purchase orders and contracts.

-In addition to commercial advance payment, payment in advance is also permitted for publications, whether printed or electronic, under 31 U.S.C. § 3324(d)(2).
-Advance payment for publications is not subject to the delegation.
+NOTE: Payment in advance is permitted for publications, whether printed or electronic, under 31 U.S.C. § 3324(d)(2), which is a separate authority from this delegation, and is therefore not subject to any of the limitations of the commercial advance payment delegation described below.